WSU-cshimizu/ceg4110-group-project-team07/deliverables/reqs.md

 ### Error Handling and Notifications
    - When actions do not work as intended, such as when uploading photographs or making login attempts, provide clear error messages .
-   -

 # Signatures

-- Gokulnaath Govindaraj
+Gokulnaath Govindaraj

-- Prabesh Bhattarai
+Prabesh Bhattarai

+Jenessa Sparks